Tinkerforge/doc/en/source/Software/IPConnection_PHP.rst

  method periodically to ensure that incoming callbacks are handled.
 If you don't use callbacks you don't need to call this method.

- The recommended dispatch time is 0s.
+ The recommended value for *$seconds* 0.
 This will just dispatch all pending callbacks without waiting for further callbacks.

 .. php:function:: void IPConnection::destroy()

- Destroys the IP connection.
+ Destroys the IP Connection.
 The socket to the Brick Daemon will be closed.

 Callback Configuration Functions